MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-an-external-table.md

 ## Authentication and authorization

-The authentication method to access an external table is based on the connection string provided during its creation, and the permissions required to access the table vary depending on the authentication method.
+In order to export to an external table, you need to set up write permissions.
 For more information, see the **Write permissions** for [Azure Storage external table](../external-tables-azurestorage-azuredatalake.md#authentication-and-authorization) or [SQL Server external table](../external-sql-tables.md).

 ## Output